Dr Tom Rice

 sound, listening, auditory culture, bioacoustics, sound recording, radio, visual anthropology, institutions

-I am particularly interested in supervising students working on the anthropology of sound and/or music, the anthropology of institutions and anthrozoology (particularly in relation to bioacoustics).
+I am particularly interested in supervising students working on the anthropology of the senses, sound and/or music, the anthropology of institutions and anthrozoology (particularly in relation to bioacoustics).

-I am currently first supervisor on the following PhD project:
+I am currently first supervisor on the following PhD projects:

 Emily Stone - The Cat is Nature's Beauty': Ethnography of More-Than-Human Interrelatedness in UK Cat Shows.